hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-1-writing-functions.rst

 We have seen that the function ``defun`` has variable arity - that is to say it can take 3 or 4 arguments - we will see later that it can actually take 5 parameters.

-Lets write a variable arity function:
+Let's write a variable arity function:

 ::